List of soccer players with 200 or more A-League Men appearances

 Leigh Broxham has the most A-League Men appearances.

 There are lists of A-League Men players who have made the most appearances in the A-League Men, the top level of the Australian soccer league system.

 Since the A-League Men's formation at the start of the 2005–06, four players have accrued 300 appearances in the A-League Men.
 The first player to reach the milestone was defender Andrew Durante, in representation of Newcastle Jets and Wellington Phoenix; his 300th match was Wellington's 3–2 win over Central Coast Mariners on 12 January 2019.

 Leigh Broxham (Melbourne Victory) is the only player to have achieved to accoldate of 300+ A-League Men appearances exclusively for the club.
 Liam Reddy played for seven A-League Men clubs (the most for this achievement) on their way to 300+ A-League Men games.
-The only players from outside Oceania to play 200+ A-League Men games is Maltese defender Manny Muscat and Kosovan striker Besart Berisha.
+The only players from outside Oceania to play 200+ A-League Men games are Maltese defender Manny Muscat and Kosovan striker Besart Berisha.